shadabahmed/logstasher/README.md

     # This line is optional if you do not want to suppress app logs in your <environment>.log
     config.logstasher.suppress_app_log = false

-    # This line is optional, it allows you to set a custom value for the @source field of the log event
+    # This line is optional, it allows you to set a custom value for the source field of the log event
     config.logstasher.source = 'your.arbitrary.source'

     # This line is optional if you do not want to log the backtrace of exceptions